raganwald-deprecated/homoiconic/2012/09/actually-YOU-dont-understand-lexical-scope.md

         this[element][method]()
 ```

 Life is simpler and easier without `var`!
-But if you absolutely, positively must have some variables with funny hoisting rules because you're a Big Swinging Dick who likes leaky abstractions where you need to know the funny rules the transpiler follows to convert what you write into a sensible program, Jeremy let's you have something that's *just like var only different*.
+But if you absolutely, positively must have some variables with funny hoisting rules because you're a Big Swinging Dick who likes leaky abstractions where you need to know the funny rules the transpiler follows to convert what you write into a sensible program, CoffeeScript let's you have something that's *just like var only different*.

 Just like `var`, only different
 -------------------------------